Fiserv/developer-studio-support/docs/getting-started.md

 ## Welcome to Reporting

 The Fiserv Reporting APIs are built on the foundation of REST.
 The APIs accept standard JSON requests and return JSON encoded responses while leveraging industry standard [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) for a seamless integration.
-Reporting through CLX APIs provides the developer community the ability to retrieve transaction, chargeback, funding and settlement information in a simple and intuitive manner.
+Interaction through our Reporting APIs provides the developer community the ability to retrieve transaction, chargeback, funding and settlement information in a simple and intuitive manner.
 You will find that access to itemized or summary data can be quickly initiated programmatically for statistical analysis purposes.

 ## Authentication
 Fiserv Reporting API authentication is based on the API keys concept.
 Each consumer will be assigned their own set of API keys that allow message passing to and from the exposed RESTful interface.
 Your API keys restrict data to only the owners of that data set.